-“Both organizations are iconic leaders and have remarkable strengths,” said Mark Mishek, who will be the CEO once the merger is approved by federal regulators.
-“The new organization will offer residential and outpatient services based on its 12 Step, abstinence-based treatment model for individuals suffering from addiction, their families and other loved ones at 14 sites across the U.S. The new Foundation will also have a fully-accredited graduate school of addiction studies, an addiction research center, a prevention training program, along with Betty Ford Center’s education arm for medical professionals and its unique Children’s Program.
+“Both organisations are iconic leaders and have remarkable strengths,” said Mark Mishek, who will be the CEO once the merger is approved by federal regulators.
+“The new organisation will offer residential and outpatient services based on its 12 Step, abstinence-based treatment model for individuals suffering from addiction, their families and other loved ones at 14 sites across the U.S. The new Foundation will also have a fully accredited graduate school of addiction studies, an addiction research centre, a prevention training program, along with Betty Ford Center’s education arm for medical professionals and its unique Children’s Program.

 This is welcome news in the UK where the lack of government support for residential addiction treatment has resulted in the closure of scores of inpatient rehab clinics.

 Putting the merger into perspective, Peter McCann, the Chairman of Castle Craig Hospital, said “Hazelden was founded in 1949 and is one of the oldest addiction treatment centres in the USA.
 It has a large and important research and publishing division.

 “On the other hand” continued McCann, “Betty Ford was an American First lady who went through the 12 step recovery programme.
 By setting up a rehab clinic in her name she has brought a measure of celebrity and fame to the recovery movement.
 The Betty Ford Clinic is now a household name.
 Together, they will be an extremely powerful exponent of treatment.”

 The new organisation will start with an annual operating budget of $180 million and their immediate plans are to offer more outpatient services around the USA.
 An estimated 23 million Americans are addicted to drugs and alcohol but less than 10% of these seek treatment.